Chapter 5

 “Yes.
 A lion.
 Something terrible.”

-The combined abilities of the two tribes allowed them to explore further up the coastline; though, at first, the Mantel refused to venture beyond the giant bamboo.
+The combined abilities of the two tribes allowed them to explore further up the coastline; though, at first, the Mantel refused to venture north of the giant bamboo.

-Once the Abantu hunters ventured past the bamboo and returned very much alive, enough of the Mantel were convinced that the ipiso was wrong.
+Once the Abantu hunters traveled to the lands beyond the bamboo and returned very much alive, enough of the Mantel were convinced that the isipo was wrong.

-Or perhaps the mysterious yolumkono had not survived the terrible times.
+Or perhaps the mysterious yolumkono did not survive the terrible times.

-The Abantu scouts assured the Mantel that the land was dangerous.
-Bountiful, but deadly.
+The Abantu scouts assured the Mantel that the land was nevertheless dangerous.

-During their first exploration of the lands north of the Mantel homeland, the Abantu hunters encountered the monstrous sized water buffalo.
+During their first exploratory moves north of the giant bamboo, the Abantu hunters encountered the monstrous water buffalo, as well as other menacing creatures.

-And there were other, menacing creatures; in particular, a new kind of baboon, or a creature like a baboon, but two or three times the size of a normal baboon, ranging in small bands the scouts were careful to avoid.
+Of particular concern was a new kind of baboon, or at least a creature like a baboon, but at least twice the size of a normal baboon, ranging in highly mobile bands the scouts were careful to avoid.

-Sounds the hunters did not want to put into song, but were obligated to tell.
+Sounds the hunters did not want to put into a song, but were obligated to tell.

 Cries such as a helpless victim made when trapped by a predator and used as a plaything before death.